Riqky/portfolio/_pages/whid.md

 Start-Process -FilePath $path
 ```

 This starts the `chisel` client and connects to my server.
 Forwarding to local port 8090 to the attackers port 8090.
-Then it starts the reverse shell, which connects to `127.0.0.1:8090`, forwarded to the attackers machine.
+Then it starts the reverse shell, which connects to `127.0.0.1:8090`, forwarded to the attacker's machine.

 ![shark](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/shark.png)

-Now, the downside of chisel is that it generates a lot more traffic, however, it is not just plain tcp traffic and it can be encrypted with SSL.
+Now, the downside of Chisel is that it generates a lot more traffic, however, it is not just plain tCP traffic and it can be encrypted with SSL.